Gabriel-Denys/Atmega328P_HC-SR04/README.md

-# Atmega328P_HC-SR04
+# Atmega328P HC-SR04
-interfacing with HC-SR04 using an Atmega328P in C with the use of timers
+Interfacing with HC-SR04 using an Atmega328P in C with the use of timers and Input Capcture and a software delay for pulsing.

+This code was compiled and tested in Atmel Studio.